Installing IDA Application

 Setting environment entries on WAS Console (Optional)

-1. In left navigation bar, click the Servers > Server Types > WebSphere application servers > server_name > Java and Process Management > Process Definition > Environment Entries > New
+1. In the left navigation bar, click the Servers > Server Types > WebSphere application servers > server_name > Java and Process Management > Process Definition > Environment Entries > New

 2. Add entries to the Name/Value pairs.